bei1994/Recurrent-Attention-Model/README.md

 ## Introduction

 During last ten years, neurual network and deep learning have developed rapidly in various applications ranging from computer vision to natural language processing.
 With enormous improvement in computing, it is possible for people to train huge and deep neurual network to accomplish some specific tasks sush as image classification in Imagenet, image captioning by means of RNN, semantic segmentation, object detection, text generation and so on.
+There exist numerous diferent neurual network achitecures now.